How to Get Rid of Wasps, Hornets and Yellow Jackets

-The good news is that wasps, hornets and yellow jackets are an important and beneficial part of our ecosystem.
+The good news is that wasps and hornets are an important and beneficial part of our ecosystem.
 They are voracious hunters, eating millions of other pesky insects each year.
 They are also pollinators, helping their bee cousins to keep our world green.

-More good news: There are several simple things you can do to keep the sting away.
+Back to some good news: There are several simple DIY things you can do to keep the sting away.

-- Prep: It is wise to have a few items on hand in case of stings, such as cold packs, bandages, calamine lotion, ibuprofen and antihistamines.
-It is also a good idea to have a an EpiPen if you have a history of allergic reactions to stings.
+It is wise to have a few items on hand in case of stings.
+Your first aid kit for dealing with wasp stings or bites should include such things as cold packs, bandages, calamine lotion, ibuprofen and antihistamines.
+Most wasp stings can be dealt with at home with proper first aid and some over-the-counter medication for pain and swelling.
+If you have ever had an anaphylactic episode with a wasp sting then it is vital that you talk to your doctor about getting an EpiPen.
+An EpiPen can be the difference between life and death when it comes to fatal reactions.
 Allergic reactions can be fatal, so don’t take chances.
 If you are having a reaction use the EpiPen and call 911!